 - Organisation and execution of events.

-Processing purposes in connection with behaviour analysis
+Processing purposes in connection with behavior analysis

-- We statistically analyse donation/customer behaviour;
+- We statistically analyze donation behavior;

 - We combine the newly collected personal data about your identity with the data we already collected in the past;